lottebijlsma/personalblog/_posts/2018-07-06-BerlinHotspots.markdown

 I’m *such* a sweet tooth and I just can’t say no to something to nibble on with my (preferably iced) chai latte ;-) So of course, here's a list with the best muffins, cakes, cinnamon rolls of Berlin.

 For the best 👏🏻 cinnamon rolls 👏🏻 ever 👏🏻, you should be at **[Zeit Für Brot](https://zeitfuerbrot.com/)**.
 Come with an empty stomach because they're huge!
-Best cakes goes to **[Hallesches Haus](https://hallescheshaus.com/)**, and with a fair second place **[Queen of Muffins](https://www.facebook.com/Coffee-Deli-by-Queen-of-Muffins-1035240663188109/)** (because I went there literally every week to get their Banana Oatmeal Muffin 🤤).
+Best cakes goes to **[Hallesches Haus](https://hallescheshaus.com/)**, and with a fair second place **[Queen of Muffins](https://www.facebook.com/Coffee-Deli-by-Queen-of-Muffins-1035240663188109/)** (because I went there literally every week if not every day to get their Banana Oatmeal Muffin 🤤).

 Other places I'd definitely recommend are: